-If you want to build your blog to your exact specifications, Neve is for you.
-However, if you’re looking for additional features — such as custom layouts, premium starter sites, and priority support — plans range from $39 to $99 per year.
+If you want to build your WordPress blog to your exact specifications, Neve is the best free blog theme for you.
+However, if you’re looking for additional features — such as custom layouts, premium starter sites, and priority support — plans range from $59 to $89 per year.

 Another great theme to consider for your next blogging site is OceanWP.
 Not only is it clean and easy to use, but it also includes a developer-friendly codebase ripe for customization.
 Let’s take a look at some of its features:

 - A jam-packed extension library means you can enhance the theme’s functionality without code.